skanehira/gather-clone/README.md

 npm install
 ```

-Since this project uses both Supabase and Agora, you will need to create a Supabase project and an Agora project.
+The project requires both Supabase and Agora - you'll need to create projects in both platforms.

 Create a .env file in the `backend` directory with the following variables:
 ```